Haiti: Social infrastructures & capacity building for vetiver farmers

 Judith, villager

 Vetiver is harvested mainly from January to June, but lower household income during the off-season can lead to nutrition issues.
 To combat this, vegetable gardening was introduced.
-In 2020, women were trained in vegetable cultivation and composting, establishing a plant nursery for seedlings, with agronomist support for care and harvesting.
+From 2020 to 2022, women were trained in vegetable cultivation and composting, establishing a plant nursery for seedlings, with agronomist support for care and harvesting.

 Thanks to the gardening project, I no longer have to buy my vegetables at the market.
 This season I managed to eat and sell a good amount of vegetables.
 I have already bought three hens and one rooster with the money from the sale.